 Founders Clark and Melinda Vaughn and their two young children moved to Quito in 1990 and began caring for abandoned and orphaned children, receiving referrals to care for severely malnourished, premature, and disabled children.
 Supported by God’s provision of prayer, donations and encouragement, the ministry grew from one child in 1990, to now over 700 children who have been held in the arms of FHC.

 In addition to our financial support, Windham Presbyterian Church has sent 3 mission teams to Rwanda.
-Our next trip is tentatively scheduled for the fall of 2012.
+Our next trip is scheduled for January, 2015.